Dzamir27/survey_app/README.md

 A new Flutter project.
-This application is still in the maintenance phase, so there are still lots of bugs Thank you for you hospitallity
+This application is still in the maintenance phase, so there are still lots of bugs Thank you for your hospitallity

 ## Getting Started